karmada-io/dashboard/README.md

 kubectl config use-context karmada-apiserver
 ```

-Edit karmada-dashboard-role.yaml by replace everything original with the following code:
+If your kubernetes version is v1.24+, you have to manually createt a secret.
+You should edit karmada-dashboard-role.yaml by replace everything original with the following code:

 ```yaml
 kind: ClusterRoleBinding